Adversarial Camera Alignment Network for Unsupervised Cross-camera Person Re-identification: Adversarial Camera Alignment Network

 Note that the traditional two-domain adversarial learning methods~\cite{DBLP:conf/icml/GaninL15,DBLP:conf/cvpr/TzengHSD17} are just a special case of this OCE-based scheme when there are exactly two camera classes on a dataset.

 \textbf{Discussion.} a) \textit{Comparison among different adversarial learnings}.
 To show the difference between the proposed multi-camera adversarial leaning and other adversarial learning in the literature, we illustrate them in Fig.~\ref{fig9}.
-The conventional adversarial learning (AL)~\cite{DBLP:conf/icml/GaninL15,DBLP:journals/corr/abs-1803-09210,DBLP:conf/cvpr/TzengHSD17} conducts adversarial task between two domains (source and target domains).
+The conventional adversarial learning (AL) methods~\cite{DBLP:conf/icml/GaninL15,DBLP:journals/corr/abs-1803-09210,DBLP:conf/cvpr/TzengHSD17,wu2019few} conduct adversarial task between two domains (source and target domains or two different camera views).
 Multi-domain adversarial learning (MDAL)~\cite{zhao2018adversarial,xu2018deep,schoenauer-sebag2018multidomain,ghosh2018multi} deals with multi-source domain adaptation, which aligns one target domain and multiple source domains (i.e., ``one to many'').
 In contrast, the proposed multi-camera adversarial learning (MCAL) is specially designed for the camera alignment task, which conducts the camera adversarial task with each other (i.e., ``many to many'').

 b) \textit{A caution on reducing distribution discrepancy.} As aforementioned, the OCE scheme can better reduce the distribution discrepancy among cameras than the GRL scheme, which is experimentally validated in Section~\ref{sec:EXP-FA}.